Hollywood Walk of Fame: Theft

-Four stars and one statue have been stolen from the Walk.
-In 2000, James Stewart's and Kirk Douglas's stars disappeared after they had been temporarily removed for a construction project.
-Police recovered the stars in the home of a construction worker employed on the project, however, the stars were badly damaged and had to be remade.
+In 2000, James Stewart's and Kirk Douglas' stars disappeared after they had been temporarily removed for a construction project.
+Police recovered the stars in the home of a construction worker employed on the project; however, the stars were badly damaged and had to be remade.
 One of Gene Autry's five stars was also stolen from a construction area.

 In 2005, thieves used a concrete saw to remove Gregory Peck's star from its site at Hollywood and North El Centro Avenue.
-The star was replaced almost immediately, but the original was not recovered and the perpetrators not caught.
-Another theft occurred in 2019, when Austin Clay, the same individual who previously vandalized Donald Trump's star, stole the Marilyn Monroe statue atop Hollywood and La Brea Gateway.
+The star was replaced almost immediately but the original was never found, nor were the perpetrators who stole it.
+Another theft occurred in 2019, when Austin Clay, who had previously vandalized Donald Trump's star, stole the Marilyn Monroe statue atop Hollywood and La Brea Gateway.

 Thieves have also attempted to chisel out individual stars' category emblems.